keep-starknet-strange/madara-dev-explorer/README.md

 Contributions are welcome!

-To start off, this repo (along with others in the [@polkadot](https://github.com/polkadot-js/) family) uses yarn workspaces to organize the code.
+To start off, this repo uses yarn workspaces to organize the code.
 As such, after cloning dependencies _should_ be installed via `yarn`, not via npm, the latter will result in broken dependencies.

 To get started -